The “next global health crisis” is not new news

 Here’s a Cape Talk interview with the WHO’s Dr Marc Sprenger on the pisspoor Kieno Kammies show this morning.

-But it seems that a lot of people simply don’t understand what a antibiotic resistance and superbugs are.
+But it seems that a lot of people simply don’t understand what antibiotic resistance and superbugs are.
 Research has shown that there are two main categories of misunderstanding here.
 Both are bad, but you can completely understand the confusion of the 20% of people who have simply misheard the word and believe that it’s actually a “Superb Hug”.
 That wouldn’t be bad at all.
 It would be… well… superb.
 And a hug.
 Everyone loves hugs.
 Especially superb ones.

 That’s not going to kill you.